 In case you’re wondering, my skin type is combination, leaning towards oily and acne prone with a sensitive condition.

-If your a bentonite clay mask is looking craquelure and dry, most probably you are leaving it on for too long.
-For me, the optimum time for my bentonite clay mask to work its magic is about 10 minutes which is exactly what is recommended on the packaging.
-I still get the redness but it will soon wear off in about 30 minutes.
+If your bentonite clay mask is looking craquelure and dry, most probably you are leaving it on for too long.
+For me, the optimum time for my mask to work its magic is about 10 minutes which is exactly what is recommended on the packaging.
+I still get the bentonite clay redness but it will soon wear off in about 30 minutes.